 Teaching of laymen and the evolution to modern day instruction

 The Fuke shu tried to keep the shakuhachi exclusive to its adherents, however, many laymen, i.e., non-samūrai komuso, played the shakuhachi and participated in nonsecular ensemble music with the koto and the shamisen (Gaikyoku/Sankyoku).
 Eventually, the Fuke shu allowed komuso to teach shakuhachi to laymen for a fee.
 Laymen could also earn shakuhachi playing licenses and professional titles.
 The increasing amount of shakuhachi teaching to laymen later developed into the public shakuhachi studios or dojo that we have today, as well as the shift from komuso temples to ryu or “schools”.

 The banning of the komuso – The Meiji Restoration and the destruction of the Fuke shu

-As a result, nonsecular music became very popular and the shakuhachi became a mainstream instrument.
-Eventually, the honkyoku and some komuso activities were legalized again.
-The honkyoku continued to be taught in schools with and without nonsecular ensemble music.
-However, subsequent generations saw a decline in people’s interest in the honkyoku, and when compounded with the difficulties of social change and war, the extinction of honkyoku continue up to this day.
-As a result, only six distinct regional styles of honkyoku have survived to the present, in addition to the various post Edo period styles created by individual masters such as Watazumi, Jin Nyodo, and Higuchi Taizan.
+As a result, nonsecular music became even more popular especially with honkyoku being officially banned.
+Eventually the ban on Buddhism was lifted and honkyoku and some of the komuso’s activities were legalized again.
+The honkyoku continued to be taught in schools with and without nonsecular ensemble music, however, secular sankyoku typically dominated.
+Subsequent generations saw an ever decreasing decline in people’s interest in the honkyoku.
+As a result only a handful of regional honkyoku styles have survived to the present, in addition to the various post Edo period styles created by individual masters such as Watazumi, Jin Nyodo, and Higuchi Taizan.